 Conformal, sprayable, flexible and stretchable shielding.

-This technology can be integrated into plastics, composites, coatings and foams to protect sensitive components such as battery cell monitoring systems from electromagnetic interference.
+This technology can be integrated into plastics, composites, coatings and foams to protect sensitive components from electromagnetic interference.